moppdev/misc-exercise/README.md

 # misc-exercise
-A repository of random programming questions' solutions in assorted languages
+A repository of random programming questions' solutions